Welcome

 Spiritual Health

-My work today is influenced by humanistic thinkers like Carl Rogers, Abraham Maslow and others of their era.
-I also value and appreciate the pacifist values held by Quakers, have an interest in paganism and feminist theology (thealogy), alongside Buddhist philosophy and researched insights on spiritual intelligence.
-This broad view allows dialogue that’s focused on spiritual health, helping people explore and recognise the value of meaning, authenticity, self-awareness, spirituality, compassionate social action and transcendence as keys to well-being.
+My conversations today are influenced by humanistic thinkers like Carl Rogers, Abraham Maslow and others of their era, along with researched insights on spiritual intelligence.
+I value and appreciate the pacifist values held by Quakers, have an interest in paganism and feminist theology (thealogy), and respect the moral code and way of life offered by Buddhist philosophy.

-I assert that, not only can we achieve what Maslow described (in Toward a Psychology of Being) as “full-humanness”, but that as humans our potential is limitless.
+I assert that, as humans, not only can we achieve what Maslow described (in Toward a Psychology of Being) as “full-humanness”, but that our potential is limitless.
+I encourage people to explore and recognise the value of meaning, authenticity, self-awareness, spirituality, compassionate social action and transcendence as keys to well-being.

 Available to Buy